 Paphos is one of the most popular tourist resorts on the island of Cyprus in the Mediterranean.
 Historically part of Greece, the island can boast a combination of Lebanese, Syrian, Turkish and Greek culture – part of the reason behind the success of Cyprus as a tourist destination.
 Paphos was traditionally split into Old Paphos and New Paphos – with Old Paphos now becoming the town of Kouklia and New Paphos becoming simply Paphos.

 Cyprus is home to a permanent population of approximately 1,000,000 people, a number which can vary drastically during the summer and tourist season.
 The population of Paphos as a city makes up a relatively small proportion of the island’s population – at just more than 30,000.
 Including the outlying suburbs, that number grows to around 65,000 people whilst the wider Paphos district encompasses almost 90,000 people.
-An eight month long summer and the most stable and bearable temperatures on the island ensure that the population of Paphos stays higher than the census indicates for a large proportion of the year.
-With glourious weather and a long and interesting history, it's easy to see why there is such a demand for property for sale in Paphos, whether it's people looking for a holiday home or to relocate.

 For more information on any of our properties for sale in Paphos, contact Hopwood House today.

 Call us on +44 (0) 161 337 3890 or contact us using the form below

 The city experienced a surge of wealth and popularity during the early 1970s – with both the Cyprian government and foreign investors pouring money into properties for sale in Paphos and transforming it into a sought after resort.
 The trend has continued throughout the decades since the expansion is still evident around Paphos.